AlexanderDzhoganov/GLSLplusplus/README.md

 **Note: GLSL++ is still in rapid development (as in, not everything works correctly, not all GLSL features are supported and syntax may change at any time).
 Pull requests are welcome.**

 Currently supported GLSL features:
-* Types: int, float, vec2, vec3, vec4, mat3, mat4, sampler2D, sampler2DMS
+* Types: bool, int, uint, float, double, bvecN, ivecN, uvecN, vecN, dvecN, matN, sampler2D, sampler2DMS
 * All GLSL functions as of GLSL 4.40
 * Attribute layout
 * Uniform binding